To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science experiments and activity ideas.

 Sophie fits inside the BFG’s shirt pocket, if she is the size of an average 8 year old, how tall ( roughly ) do you think the BFG is?

-Did you know human arm span is often equal to height.
+Did you know human arm span is often equal to height?
 You can test yours with this simple ape index activity.
-Do you think the BFG would have a similar ape index to humans?
+Do you think the BFG would have an ape index similar to humans?

 Matilda Activities

-Do you remember the part where Miss Trunchbull swings Amanda Thripp around be her pigtails?
-Can you fill up a bucket of water and swing it around in a circle over your head without the water spilling?
+Do you remember the part where Miss Trunchbull swings Amanda Thripp around by her pigtails?
+Try filling up a bucket of water and swinging it around in a circle over your head without the water spilling.

-The reason this works is down to centripetal force.
-If the rate of rotation is high enough that the centripetal force is at least as great as gravity the water won’t spill out of the bucket.
+The reason this works is because of centripetal force.
+If the rate of rotation is high enough that the centripetal force is at least as great as gravity, the water won’t spill out of the bucket.

 More Roald Dahl Science Activities

-This is actually not a book I have read, but I noticed Rainy Day Mum has some lovely Minpin inspired post on her site.
+This is actually not a book I have read, but I noticed Rainy Day Mum has some lovely Minpin inspired activities on her site.

 Anna at The Imagination Tree has a great post about her Willy Wonka inspired birthday party.